 (All images enlarge and all blue text leads to a related web page with a click.)

+I got to New Zealand in a round-about sort of way.
 After my bicycle tour of eastern Cuba in January of 2012, I just knew I had to do another wintertime road adventure to escape the Toronto cold.
 But where?
 The time of the year eliminated most anything north of the equator; that left Africa, parts of Asia, and South America as possibilities.
-Two destinations caught my eye – Sri Lanka and Colombia.
+Two destinations initially caught my eye – Sri Lanka and Colombia.

 All images enlarge with a click; all blue text opens up on a new page with a click.

 Also, the thought of spending two weeks with a peloton of riders from the U.K. – being in an Anglo bubble, if you will, in a Spanish-speaking country – is not really a “plus” to me.
 I will admit that the security situation in Colombia is such that I don’t feel quite confident enough to do Colombia on my own.
-Hopefully it will improve in the next couple of years if the government talks with FARC bear fruit.
-The ride from Bogotá to Cartagena looks fantastic; so too does the ride along the Andean spine from Bogotá to Quito in Ecuador, but that’s another trip!
+Hopefully, it will improve in the next couple of years if the government talks with FARC bear fruit.
+The ride from Bogotá to Cartagena looks fantastic; but then, so too does the ride along the Andean spine from Bogotá to Quito in Ecuador!

 Why South Island?

-As I added to my embarrassingly shallow knowledge of New Zealand geography, I learned that is made up of two main islands, as seen on the map below.
-North island is the one closest to the equator so it has the more tropical climate.
+As I added to my embarrassingly shallow knowledge of New Zealand’s geography, I learned that is made up of two main islands, as seen on the map below.
+North Island is the one closest to the equator so it has a more tropical climate.
 Near the northern end is its major commercial city, Auckland.
 Down at the bottom of North Island is the political capital, Wellington.
 Located here is also the headquarters of the J.R.
 Tolkien empire – i.e. the Fran Walsh/Peter Jackson film company Wingnut Films.